gregziegan/climate-game/README.md

 ### Art

 The game needs tons of art!
-Ideas for contribution below:
+Existing ideas for contribution can be found with the [art label](https://github.com/thebritican/climate-game/labels/art).

 #### Decision Screen